shanep/shanep.github.io/docs/cs408/project-brainstorm.md

 ## Submitting

-- You must submit a slide deck to canvas
+- You must submit a 1 page outline detailing what website you want to build to the canvas discussion group
-- You must submit a Video of you presenting your idea to the canvas forum.
+- You must view and respond to 4 other posts
+- (optional) Form a team and setup a way to communicate (canvas, discord, slack, etc.)